Dnlbb/algorithms-Yandex/README.md

-# Solving homework "algorithm training" from Yandex.
+# Some solving homework "algorithm training" from Yandex.